fshmorgilov/piu_test/readme.md

 + Static content - table
 + Q&A dropdowns

+## Backend

+### Backend services

+1. Integration with discord
+2. Service for tier and allocation calculation based on the discord role.

+## Chain

+### Smart contract for token

+Methods:

+1. Burn - burn x PIU to participate in the crownload campaign
+2. Claim - claim allocated PIU tokens for the specified account

+This includes updating contract on chain.
+Here there is an assumption that token contract has been already created according to ERC-20 specification, contract base contract has been already deployed.

 ## Resources required

-COnsidering a team already has a dedicated designer, various team compositions are available to perform the specified taks.
+Considering a team already has a dedicated designer, various team compositions are available to perform the specified taks.
 This team compositions may include outsourcing developers/outstaffing to optimise costs and balance the load between roles.

 ### Resource required - option 1